Last updated on August 29, 2023 at 01:28 pm

 We know that you wear many hats as an internal communication professional…graphic designer is sometimes one of them.
 But without time or training, creating your employee app (or intranet/email) graphics can be stressful.
 That’s why we provide our clients with basic templates to get started in addition to our consultative services where we walk through all the strategies that will help you be successful in launching an app.

-But the real secret sauce for making content visuals is to learn what your audience responds to.
+But the real secret sauce for making internal communication images is to learn what your audience responds to.
 Just like with social media, one size does not fit all.
 Your employees might love pictures of other employees.
 They might love animated gifs.
 They might love thumbnails that include all the relevant information on them.
 You just won’t know until you ask and test!